Mamba ransomware removal instructions

 To eliminate Mamba virus our malware researchers recommend scanning your computer with Spyhunter.

 How to protect yourself from ransomware infections?

-To prevent this situation users must be very cautious when browsing the Internet and downloading/installing/updating software.
-You should download software only from official sources, using direct download links.
-Third party downloaders/installers often include rogue apps, which is why such tools should never be used.
-Same goes for software updates.
-Keeping installed applications/operating system up-to-date is essential.
-To achieve this, however, use only implemented functions or tools provided by the official developer.
-Every user should know that software piracy is considered a cyber crime.
-Moreover, using software cracking tools often leads to various system infections.
-For these reasons, you should never attempt to crack any installed applications.
-We recommend to handle all email attachments with care.
+To prevent this situation, be very cautious when browsing the internet and downloading/installing/updating software.
+You should download software from official sources only, using direct download links.
+Third party downloaders/installers often include rogue apps, and thus these tools should never be used.
+The same applies to software updates.
+Keeping installed applications/operating systems up-to-date is essential, however, use only implemented functions or tools provided by the official developer.
+Be aware that software piracy is considered a cyber crime.
+Furthermore, using software cracking tools often leads to system infections.
+For these reasons, you should never attempt to crack installed applications.
+Handle all email attachments with care.
 Files/links that are irrelevant should never be opened.
-Attachments received from suspicious/unrecognizable email addresses should be ignored as well.
-Lastly, always have a reputable anti-virus/anti-spyware suite installed and running.
-Such tools are capable of detecting and eliminating malware before it harms the system.
+Attachments received from suspicious/unrecognizable email addresses should also be ignored.
+Have a reputable anti-virus/anti-spyware suite installed and running.
+These tools are capable of detecting and eliminating malware before it harms the system.
 Caution is the key to computer safety.
 If your computer is already infected with Mamba, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.

-Text presented in Mamba ransomware's pop-up window ("info.hta"):
+Text presented in Mamba ransomware pop-up window ("info.hta"):

 All your files have been encrypted!

 All your files have been encrypted due to a security problem with your PC.
 If you want to restore them, write us to the e-mail email@example.com